 Method 1) Using a stiff bristled broom, simply sweep off or around the areas to be repaired.
 If you don't have a stiff bristled broom lying around the garage, any broom should work just fine.
 You can usually find a cheap broom at the local hardware store or you can always pick up a professional grade broom from us and make things easy by getting everything in one place.

 Method 2) If you decide to use water (from the hose or a pressure washer), you want to make sure the area is completely dry before making repairs.
 Keep in mind, the problem with using water is that it will seep into cracks of the asphalt and if you cover the cracks up, there's no way for the moisture to escape.
 This can cause problems down the road...
-So, if you decide to use water we recommend only using this method on really hot summer days and waiting at least 24 hours before applying any material.
+So, if you decide to use water, we recommend only using this method on really hot summer days and waiting at least 24 hours before applying any material.

 Method 3) Some of you might have a backpack leaf blower or even a walk behind push blower that will make your life REALLY easy...
 If you do use a leaf blower and can't seem to loosen dirt from an area, use a stiff bristled broom to loosen the area then try again with your leaf blower.
-If you don't have a leaf blower but always wanted one, we have a handful to choose from and we would love to sell you one!

-Method 1) If you're on an tight budget and have a triangle shaped gardening hoe lying around, chances are you can use the sharp angled tip to get rid of vegetation from cracks which you will probably find mainly in alligator asphalt or wide cracks.
+Method 1) If you're on a tight budget and have a triangle shaped gardening hoe lying around, chances are you can use the sharp angled tip to get rid of vegetation from cracks which you will probably find mainly in alligator asphalt or wide cracks.
 Simply stick the angled part in the crack and pull it toward you.
 Repeat until the vegetation is gone.
-This tool should work fine too for pot holes or sink holes.
+This tool should work fine too for potholes or sinkholes.
 If the gardening hoe turns out to be your wife's and she actually uses it for gardening, you might consider going to the hardware store and picking up your own.
 Assuming you aren't on a tight budget...
 Gardening hoes are usually a thinner material and might not stand up to the job.
 What you'll want to look for is a thicker steel triangle hoe that will take the abuse against the hard asphalt driveway.
 If you're the type who tends to go all out and get the best money can buy, we can sell you a professional grade crack hoe which is designed with a heavy duty tip when compared to the typical gardening hoe.

 Method 2) If you're the type who loves to play with fire, we have just the tool for you!
 For around $100, we sell a tool that spits out an extremely hot flame and roasts vegetation in seconds.
 Our asphalt crack torch runs on standard propane and it's also great for drying up wet spots or even melting snow in the winter which makes it a pretty universal tool.
 If you're more on a budget and just want to stick to the basics, that's OK too.
 Our heat flame crack torch isn't absolutely necessary but for some of you with big driveways or a lot of vegetation, it might pay off in the long run to have one.